Australian Call Centre Award Rates for 2022

 An employee who holds an Advanced Diploma in Telecommunications Computer Systems or equivalent would be classified at this level when employed to perform the functions in the role definition and taking into account the indicative tasks.

-Whilst the Contract Call Centre Award sets out the minimum salaries, as I mentioned earlier, many contact centres pay well above the minimum rates to attract and retain top employees.
+While the Contract Call Centre Award sets the minimum salary levels, most Australian contact centres pay well above these minimums in order to attract and retain quality employees.

-Each year, the team at SMAART Recruitment conducts a comprehensive industry benchmarking report that provides salary benchmarking data for call centres, as well as Key Performance Indicators, Technology and digital adoption Data, Absenteeism, Attrition, and lots more.
+Each year, the team at SMAART Recruitment conducts a comprehensive industry benchmarking report that covers salary data across all contact centre roles, as well as KPIs, technology adoption, absenteeism, attrition and more.

 Learn more about the Call Centre Team Leader role, including KPIs, common duties and more >